 Improving your eCommerce conversions is a very different game than doing so in your brick and mortar store.
 Of course, both come down to creating a positive customer experience, but the paths that lead there cover different territory.

 For online shopping, retailers must compensate for the fact that the shopper can’t physically interact with the product prior to making the purchase.
-Which is why it’s so important to write great product descriptions.
+Which is why it’s so important for your eCommerce marketing strategy to write great product descriptions.

 Doing so doesn’t take a Master’s degree; you simply need to follow a few guidelines on how to write product descriptions for eCommerce sites.
 Go through the checklist below and you’ll be all set.